 Even if it’s not its first purpose this kind of rope will work great to make a basket.

-Just follow the instruction on your dye package, mine required to dissolve the dye into boiled water.
+Just follow the instruction on your dye package, mine is required to dissolve the dye into boiled water.
 I started with the yellow and dip one end of the rope into it.

 I let it drain and dry and then did the same with the brown color.
 The brown turns out more reddish than I expected but still looks nice with the yellow.